silvacms/documentation/source/silva/contents/forms.rst

 Using more complex forms
 ------------------------

-More complicated forms can be created, like it is done for the access tab in the :term:`SMI`.
+More complex forms can be created, it is for the access tab in the :term:`SMI`.

 Complex form components that can be used in the :term:`SMI` are: